 Elliot Neaman received a BA in sociology from the University of British Columbia in 1979, an MA in history and philosophy from the Freie Universität in Berlin in 1985, and his PhD in history from the University of California at Berkeley in 1992.
 His areas of specialization are Modern Germany, The Holocaust, Late Modern Intellectual History, post 1945 Global History, European Diplomatic & Economic History, and theory and methodology of the historical sciences.
 His first book on the German writer...

-- PhD, History, University of California at Berkeley
+- PhD in History, University of California at Berkeley

-- MA, History and Philosophy, Freie Universität in Berlin
+- MA in History and Philosophy, Freie Universität in Berlin

 - PhD and MA, History, Princeton University